 Millennials are widely studied, with numerous surveys highlighting ways in which they differ from older generations.
-The differences that set Millennials apart from people of similar age in prior years largely reflect trends that have impacted all age groups.
-Interestingly, when looking at the numbers, Millennials’ rate of job change is not substantially different from that of prior generations.
-Millennial turnover rates appear to be a misinterpretation of age effects.
+The differences that set millennials apart from people of similar age in prior years largely reflect trends that have impacted all age groups.
+Interestingly, when looking at the numbers, millennials’ rate of job change is not substantially different from that of prior generations.
+In sum, millennial turnover rates appear to be a misinterpretation of age effects.

 “Companies need to address millennials with innovative perks and benefits.”